robiningelbrecht/drush-gdpr-dumper/README.md

 # GDPR Dump

-A drop-in replacement for mysqldump that optionally sanitizes DB fields for better GDPR conformity.
+A drop-in replacement for drush sql-dump that optionally sanitizes DB fields for better GDPR conformity.

 It is based on the [machbarmacher/gdpr-dump](https://github.com/machbarmacher/gdpr-dump) library, and can in principle dump any database that PDO supports.